 This program is unique in the state, so you'll obtain a unique set of skills that no other school in the state can provide.

-The instructors have years of application experience in the field that they bring to the classroom and shop to transfer the knowledge to you.
+The instructors have years of application experience in the field that they bring to the classroom and lab to transfer the knowledge to you.

-You will have the opportunity to acquire mechanical, electrical, fluid power and automation skills on packaging machines.
+You will acquire mechanical, electrical, fluid power, and automation skills on packaging machines.

 You will gain real experience while training on real machines and employing real components to complete maintenance, installation and automation tasks.

-Through classroom and lab/shop activities, you will have the opportunity to develop the knowledge and skills using real machine components.
-You will learn the language of industry as it relates to the mechanical, electrical, fluid power and automation components.
+Through classroom and lab activities, you will develop knowledge and skills using real machine components.
+You will learn the language of industry as it relates to the mechanical, electrical, fluid power, and automation components.

 As an Automated Packaging Systems Technician student at Northwood Tech, you can earn credentials each step of the way.
 Graduates of the Automated Packaging Systems Technician program also earn a technical diploma in Mechatronics Basics.